gocept/gocept.imapapi/gocept/imapapi/README.txt

 Object-oriented API
 ===================

-One of the earliest goals of the webmail project was to factor out the lower-level utilities to allow other people to built on our efforts.
+One of the first goals of the webmail project was to factor out the lower-level utilities to allow others to build on our efforts.

 This library takes on to provide a better abstracted, more object-oriented, well, more `pythonic` approach than the builtin `imaplib` does.